meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 ## Defining our queue

-Here is a FIFO queue for integers that reads and writes the queue to the file system, with each integer separated by a colon.
+Here is a FIFO queue for integers that reads and writes the queue to the file system.
+Each integer is separated by a colon:

 ```haskell
 pushToQueue :: String -> Int -> IO ()